t-schreibs/sound-accumulator/content/contribute.md

     - This resource is primarily geared toward exposure for small and local acts
     - Does the artist you're looking to submit have more than a million streams for a single track on Spotify?
 They're probably too well-known for Sound Accumulator
     - You have the right to argue on behalf of "gray-area" mid-tier artists, but please be aware that the maintainers are not easily swayed!
 All final decisions are made with the intent of supporting small & local artists, and this does mean that some submissions might be unexpectedly rejected
-    - Rejections are not a form of discipline - we often learn about cool acts through rejected submissions!
-But they are used to help keep the site focused
+    - Rejections are not a form of discipline, but they are used to help keep the site focused
 3. Submissions should closely follow the [templates provided in the repository](https://github.com/t-schreibs/sound-accumulator/tree/hugo/content/templates)
     - Replace parenthesized text with content
     - Where the words "link" or "links" are included in the parenthesized text, provide links as appropriate